Msheezi/fullstack/README.md

 # MyPx
 [MyPx](https://mypx123.herokuapp.com/)

 MyPx is an app gearded towards allowing photographers of every level to share and showcase their work.
 This project is modeled off of the 500px website.
 This app uses a Rails backend with a React/Redux frontend.
-This app was originally built in 9 days.

 ## Features